 Defining seasons

-Coastal BC climate is characterized by a predominantly wet season and dry season and while the dry season often includes periods of drought there is generally some rainfall throughout the entire year (Figure 4).
+Coastal BC climate is characterized by a predominantly wet season and dry season and while the dry season often includes periods of drought there is generally jrainfall throughout the entire year (Figure 4).
 For this research, seasons were operationally defined by sampling method restrictions such that the “wet” season was defined as the period when rainfall generated stream response significant enough for Vertical Racks to collect rising limb samples, and the “dry” season was defined by the absence of rainfall response substantial enough for Rack sampler collection.
 The R package Rainmaker (github.com/USGS-R/Rainmaker) was used with LWSA rain data (average of Chris Creek and Martin’s Gulch FWx stations) to define events that corresponded to Rack sampling, which helped to distinguish between seasons.
 Snow was qualitatively considered when defining seasons, as it did not contribute to event definitions but did contribute to stream levels at each monitoring site.

 Results